chingachleung/Chinese_Hate_Speech-Baseline-/README.md

 # Utility Files
 1. util.py\
-Use Jieba and spaCy to pre-process Tweets.
+Uses Jieba and spaCy to pre-process Tweets.
 3. toy.tsv\
 A toy dataset created for the purpose of demonstration.
 They are NOT real data.
 3. keyword.txt\